 There’s a feeding frenzy going on in east Greeley and it has nothing to do with cows.
 Rather, Greeley’s “bugs” are chomping away while keeping the city’s wastewater environmentally sustainable.

 These bugs -- what our wastewater treatment operators lovingly refer to as the “Nitrifiers” and PAOs -- have been happy little workers for decades.
-But soon, their microscopic lives are going to change for the better.
+But soon, their microscopic lives will change for the better.

 Keeping the bugs happy